ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-ietf-privacypass-key-consistency.md

 --- abstract

-This document describes the key consistency and correctness requirements of protocols such as Privacy Pass, Oblivious DoH, and Oblivious HTTP for user privacy.
-It discusses several mechanisms and proposals for enabling user privacy in varying threat models.
+This document describes the consistency requirements of protocols such as Privacy Pass, Oblivious DoH, and Oblivious HTTP for user privacy.
+It presents definitions for consistency and then surveys mechanisms for providing consistency in varying threat models.
 In concludes with discussion of open problems in this area.

 --- middle